 No Unhide option means no hidden sheets exist.

 Things to Remember

-- If you haven’t saved the file after deleting then close the workbook without saving it and open the file again.
+- If you haven’t saved the file after deleting it, close the workbook without saving it and open it again.
 Then you will get back the sheets.

 I hope the procedures described above will be good enough to delete hidden sheets in Excel.
-Feel free to ask any question in the comment section and please give me feedback.
+Feel free to ask any questions in the comment section, and please give me feedback.